niccokunzmann/somarosa.co.uk/content/workshops/online-workshops/index.md

 This is a trauma-informed space where we our regulating our nervous systems and you are held in your experience in what arises for you

+Yoni Reclamation Series:
+This series weaves a combination of nervous system resourcing/grounding practices, Taoist Tantric Arts, Yoni Egg practices, Self Love & Self pleasure practices, and Heart sharing in our sister community.
+Our Yoni holds trauma, trapped emotions and energies and can cause tension, numbness, lack of sensation, lack of pleasure, medical conditions when not healed.
+These practices unravel what is held in our yoni slowly, at a pace that's right for your individual body, to gradually unfold and awaken more pleasure, sensation, vitality, insight, clarity, confidence, personal power, self worth, self love…

-Yoni Reclamation Series: ongoing series throughout the year, check below for upcoming workshops
+Ongoing series throughout the year, check below for upcoming workshops

 Online Workshops: See full list of group sessions [here](https://dandelion.events/o/somarosa "")